How to Generate Revenue When Charging Your Electric Vehicle

 The Revenue Opportunity Behind Every Charge

 Every time an electric fleet vehicle charges, it generates data that can be converted into tradable carbon credits.
-For a business running a fleet of commercial vehicles, this means EV charging stations are not just an operational investment.
+For a business running a fleet of commercial vehicles, this means EV chargers are not just an operational investment.
 They are a source of ongoing income that runs in parallel with daily operations, helping to offset upfront costs and reduce total cost of ownership over time.

 According to the IEA Global EV Outlook, light commercial electric vehicles typically consume between 0.31 and 0.42 kWh per kilometre depending on route, load, and driving conditions.
 A van operating 25,000 km per year uses approximately 7,750 to 10,500 kWh annually.
-Across a fleet of electric medium and heavy duty vehicles or light commercial vans, that energy consumption translates into a significant and verifiable volume of carbon credits that businesses can sell on regulated markets.
+Across a fleet of electric medium and heavy-duty vehicles or light commercial vans, that energy consumption translates into a significant and verifiable volume of carbon credits that businesses can sell on regulated markets.

 How Carbon Credits Work

-Credits are calculated based on three factors: the amount of electricity consumed in kWh by EV charging stations, the carbon intensity of that electricity, and the baseline emissions of the diesel fuel or gasoline being displaced.
-Credits are tracked through networked chargers that report energy delivery data in real time.
+Credits are calculated based on three factors: the amount of electricity consumed in kWh by EV charging stations, the carbon intensity of that electricity, and the baseline emissions of the diesel or gasoline being displaced.
+Credits are tracked through networked EV chargers that report energy delivery data in real time.
 Once a registered creator submits verified reports, those credits can be sold to fuel suppliers that are obligated to pay for offsets to meet their annual carbon intensity reduction requirements.

-The more your fleet charges using low-carbon clean energy, the more credits you generate and the more revenue you earn.
+The more your fleet charges using low-carbon clean energy, the more credits you generate and the more monthly revenue you earn.

 Canada's Main Carbon Credit Programs for EV Fleets